PEDESTRIAN SAFETY IN SOMA YOUTH AND FAMILY ZONE

 - 10th Street and Bryant Street

 Recommendations focus on changes that can be implemented quickly, such as signal timing, striping, or signage improvements.
-The study was initiated in May 2016 and will be complete in early 2018.
+The study was initiated in May 2016 and completed in early 2018.

 The study was funded in part by the Neighborhood Transportation Improvement Program.